theBrianCui/Watchit/README.md

 Quick Setup Guide
 -----------
-The fastest way to get up and running is to download the precompiled executables, compiled with JXCore.
+The fastest way to get up and running is to download the precompiled executables, compiled with [JXCore](jxcore.com).
 If you would like to run Watchit directly from the source, check out the [For Developers](#for-developers) section below.

- 1. Download and extract the archive containing the executable and configuration files for your platform.
+ 1. Download and extract the prebuilt archive for your platform.
- 2. Obtain an email provider API key from one of the following services: MailGun (free, recommended), Sendgrid (free), or Mandrill (trial/paid).
+ 2. Obtain an API key from one of the following email services: MailGun (free, recommended), Sendgrid (free), or Mandrill (trial/paid).
 Instructions for each service can be found below.
-If you already have an account at any of these providers, you can generate a new API key using your existing account.
  3. Open the configuration file `config.json` and set the `apikey` value to the one you obtained from step 2.
 Then, set the `service` key to `mailgun`, `sendgrid`, or `mandrill` depending on the service your API key belongs to.

 ----------